lvg-alex/python-django-base-template/README.md

 ```
 For example, for the user "www" and the ip address "127.0.0.1" will look like (`ssh www@127.0.0.1`).

+## Step 2.
+Debian Server Set Up for Django Instructions
+Shows how to set up a clean Debian server for Python and Django projects.
+A secure SSH connection is implemented, packages are installed from Debian repositories and source code, and the Debian server is prepared to work with Django.

-6. Update repositories and install some initial needed packages:
+1. Update repositories and install some initial needed packages:
 ```bash
 sudo apt-get update
 sudo apt-get install -y vim mosh tmux htop git curl wget unzip zip gcc build-essential make